brandonh-msft/Azure-Functions-KeyVault-Binding/readme.md

 1. Create a new KeyVault instance in Azure
 1. Ensure the Azure Function has 'Managed Service Identity' turned on
-1. Add the Azure Function (by resource name) to the Key Vault's Access Policy list with 'Secret | Get' permissions Fill out only the 'Principal' part, not the Application part of the form
+1. Add the Azure Function (by resource name) to the Key Vault's Access Policy list with 'Secret | Get' permissions Fill out only the 'Select Principal' part, not the 'Authorized application' part of the form

+    You can get more detail on setting this up by reading [this blog post from Functions PM, Jeff Hollan](https://medium.com/statuscode/getting-key-vault-secrets-in-azure-functions-37620fd20a0b).
 1. Use the KeyVault binding in your Azure Function by:

 Adding the nuget package to your project